Absolutely no affiliation with "I Love This Yarn". :)

 Put Russel Levers BACK to I before continuing!

 You're going to do eight wedges.
 With the last one, there are two options.
-To keep the same number of rows in the last wedge, change to waste yarn before knitting back to the left to put those 8 needles back into work.
+To keep the same number of rows in the last wedge (important if you've been changing colours for each wedge), change to waste yarn before knitting back to the left to put those 8 needles back into work.
 You can change to WY right where you left off, or move the carriage to the side and go that way.
 The main yarn will be between the center part of the hat and the stitches in hold on the right and you need to cut it (don't need to leave a long tail).
 When you graft, you will start at the end and work across, which means you'll have an extra tail to weave in.

 If you're not too fussy, instead, you can knit the left stitches into work using the main yarn, cut the main yarn leaving a tail 4x the width, and then change to waste yarn and knit across, getting those right needles.
 Knit a few rows of waste yarn.
 You can then use the main yarn to graft across.